KBAQ

-KBAQ (89.5 FM, "K-Bach") is a non-commercial, listener-supported, public radio station in Phoenix, Arizona, playing classical music.
+KBAQ (89.5 FM, "K-Bach") is a public radio station in Phoenix, Arizona, United States, playing classical music.
 It is co-owned by the Maricopa County Community College District (MCCCD) and Arizona State University (ASU).
-The studios are at MCCCD's Rio Salado College in Tempe, alongside MCCCD-owned KJZZ (91.5 FM).
-The community college system manages day-to-day operations, while ASU provides production and recording services for concerts around Arizona.

-The station has an effective radiated power (ERP) of 30,000 watts, covering the Phoenix metropolitan area from Black Canyon City in the north to Casa Grande in the south.
-Its transmitter and tower are along TV Road on South Mountain.
-Programming is also heard on 10-watt FM translator 89.7 K209DV in Scottsdale and as an audio subchannel (8.5) of ASU-owned KAET television (Arizona PBS).
+The studios are located inside the C Building on MCCCD's campus of Rio Salado College on West 14th Street in Tempe, alongside MCCCD-owned KJZZ (91.5 FM), while the station broadcasts from a transmitter on South Mountain.
+In addition to its FM signal, it is broadcast as an audio subchannel (8.5) of ASU-owned KAET television (Arizona PBS) across central, northern, and southwestern Arizona.